DefconQ/defconQ/my-website/src/pages/cv/cv.md

 hide_table_of_contents: true
 ---

-DefconQ currently employs one KDB developer.
-You'll find their CV and area of expertise listed below.

 # Alexander Unterrainer

-KDB/Q developer with a deep understanding of KDB-tick architecture and how to store market data, focused on providing advanced APIs for data analytics, manipulation and access to end users.
+As a KDB/Q developer, I possess an in-depth comprehension of KDB-tick architecture, adequately managing market data storage, processing, and delivering cutting-edge APIs for advanced data analytics, transformation, and visualization.
+My educational background in Economics and Computational Finance equips me with a profound understanding of financial products and the complexities involved.
+Coupled with strong teamwork and communication skills, I seamlessly collaborate with colleagues and business stakeholders

 ---

 ## Working Experience

-### Data Intellect (formerly AquaQ), Consultant (April 2023 - present)
+### Data Intellect (formerly AquaQ), Consultant [April 2023 - present]

+I am currently an independent KDB/Q consultant working for one of the clients of Data Intellect.
+As a senior developer my main responsabilities are developing and maintaining the internal KDB/Q stack (TorQ framework), capturing new data, creating APIs to access data, visualisation of dashboards to visualize data in Panopticon, closely collaborate with other developers, quantitative developers, traders and quants.

-### HSBC - GFX KDB/Q Developer, Vice President (Feb 2020 - April 2023)
+### HSBC - GFX KDB/Q Developer, Vice President [Feb 2020 - April 2023]

 KDB/q developer working on the GFX platforms helping to design, build and run applications in the foreign exchange space as well as maintain and improve existing services.
-Main developer of a real time hitratio application to analyse how many RFQs (request for quotes) resulted in a trade.
+Main developer of a real time hitratio application to analyse how many RFQs (Request For
+Quotes) resulted in a trade.
 Developed a real time CEP that publishes data to an RDB.
 Reduced overnight job that took 60+ minutes to run into real time application.
 Integration of the data into an API that allowed the business to query the data and enhance it with additional information.
 Close collaboration with quants, quant devs and surveillance team members.

 ###### Technical Skills:KDB/Q, bash, python
 ###### Asset Class: FX and all corresponding derivatives such as Futures, Forwards, Options, NDF and Swaps

-### UBS - Quantitative developer specialised in KDB/q - Contracting (Dec 2018 - Dec 2019)
+### UBS - Quantitative developer specialised in KDB/q - Contracting [Dec 2018 - Dec 2019]

 Quantitative developer specialised in kdb/q and cash equities derivatives.
 Working on tick data from market data providers such as
 Thomson Reuters and Bloomberg (both intraday as well as historical big data).
 Onboarding new data sets (new instruments) and